 In the high temperature limit, the grand canonical QCD partition function reduces to that of an ideal gas of quarks and gluons.
 The dominant excitations in QGP are free massless gluons and massive $u$, $d$ and $s$ quarks and antiquarks.
 Similar to that in the HRG model, the pressure of the QGP is expressed as $P^{\rm QGP}=P_g+P_q$, where $P_g$ ($P_q$) is the pressure for gluons (quarks and antiquarks).
 For gluons, the degeneracy is given by $d_g = 2_{\text{spin}} \times (N_c^2 - 1) = 16$, with $N_c = 3$ being the number of colors.
 For quarks, the degeneracy excluding spin is $d'_q = N_c= 3$.
 In the vanishing magnetic field, with the application of Eq. (\ref{eq:the_ideal_gas_limit_1}), the pressures for the massless gluons as well as massive quarks and antiquarks are, respectively, expressed as \cite{parton_gas_model_0, mag_fluct_corre_LQCD_1}

 and

-Here for a quark of flavor $f$, $m_f$ and $\mu_f$ denote its mass and chemical potential, respectively, with the latter being decomposed as $\mu_f=B_f\mu_B+Q_f\mu_Q+S_f\mu_S$, where $B_f$, $Q_f$ are the baryon number, electric charge, and strangeness of the quark, respectively.
-In the presence of magnetic field, the pressure for gluons keeps unchanged, while the pressure for quarks and antiquarks becomes
+Here for a quark of flavor $f$, $m_f$ and $\mu_f$ denote its mass and chemical potential, respectively, with the latter being decomposed as $\mu_f=B_f\mu_B+Q_f\mu_Q+S_f\mu_S$, where $B_f$, $Q_f$, and $S_f$ are the baryon number, electric charge, and strangeness of the quark, respectively.